pdjr-signalk/pdjr-skplugin-devantech/README.md

 An interfaced DS device presents as a Signal K switchbank with subordinate keys indicating the state of the device's I/O and relay channels.
-PUT requests on DS switchbank relay channels will operate physical relays on an the connected DS device.
+PUT requests on relay channels operate the associated physical relays on an the connected DS device.

-Typically DS devices used by Signal K will be installed on the local network, but it is a simple matter to interface a remote DS device located elsewhere on the Internet.
+Typically DS devices used by Signal K will be installed on the local network, but it is a simple matter to connect a remote DS device located elsewhere on the Internet.

 DS devices require some trivial initial configuration to make them usable by the plugin but afterwards will automatically interface with Signal K as soon as they appear on the host LAN.
-Configuration of the plugin is not required, but may be desirable for the purposes of documentation or specialisation.
+Configuration of the plugin is not required, but may be desirable for the purposes of documentation or required if it is necessary to override the plugin's default behaviour.

-This operating strategy is resilient to network outage and (subject to the presence of an appropriate IP address filter) allows *ad-hoc* connection of DS devices to a live system without further operator intervention.
+The overall operating strategy is resilient to network outage and (subject to the presence of an appropriate IP address filter) allows *ad-hoc* connection of DS devices to a live system without further operator intervention.

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-devantech/)